Iconic Cars Cybertrucked29 April 2020

 While Tesla’s actual Cybertruck is said to prize toughness, with every component made with durability in mind, its off-road capabilities have been questioned.
 But by combining it with Range Rover’s handling and its all-weather characteristics, we think the Cybertrucked version would breeze through even the worst conditions.

-If you liked these Cybertrucked redesigns of famous cars, make sure to check out the rest of our Leasing Lounge.
+If you liked these Cybertrucked redesigns of famous cars, make sure to check out the rest of our Leasing Lounge, or view our car leasing deals if you're in the market for a new car.
 You can explore more futuristic technology as we investigate Our Roads 2050, or test your knowledge of more iconic cars from the movies in our Junkyard Quiz.